flutter/packages/packages/xdg_directories/example/README.md

 ## Description

 This is a simple demo of the XDG directories.
-It is a flutter app that uses the xdg_directories dependencie to read xdg directory names and display them in a list.
+It is a flutter app that uses the xdg_directories package to read xdg directory names and display them in a list.

 ## Run